Isaacdha/Virtual-EX/README.md

 # Virtual Ex
-Collection of Final Project on Virtual Internship Experience Rakamin
-<> with Home Credit
+Collection of Final Project on Virtual Internship Experience Rakamin with Home Credit and ID/X Partner
-<> with ID/X Partner